-- Targeted Rates differential targeted rates levied on properties directly benefiting from or causing the need for the work.
-80% of scheme cost. - General Rates uniformed rate levied over all properties in the Horizons Region.
-20% of the scheme cost. - Other income Revenue from lease land, forestry blocks, scheme reserves, etc. held by the scheme.
+- Targeted Rates differential targeted rates levied on properties directly benefiting from or causing the need for the work. - General Rates uniformed rate levied over all properties in the Horizons Region. - Other income Revenue from lease land, forestry blocks, scheme reserves, etc. held by the scheme.
 This is used to reduce the level of the targeted rate